Conda Basics

 On OLCF systems, the default location is your $HOME directory.
 If you plan to frequently create environments in a different location other than the default (such as /ccs/proj/...), then there is an option to add directories to the envs_dirs list.

-For example, to track conda environments in a subdirectory called summit in Project Home you would execute:
+For example, to track conda environments in a subdirectory called frontier in Project Home you would execute:

 This will create a .condarc file in your $HOME directory if you do not have one already, which will now contain this new envs_dirs location.
-This will now enable you to use the --name env_name flag when using conda commands for environments stored in the summit directory, instead of having to use the -p /ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>/envs/summit/env_name flag and specifying the full path to the environment.
-For example, you can do source activate py3711-summit instead of source activate /ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>/envs/summit/py3711-summit.
+This will now enable you to use the --name env_name flag when using conda commands for environments stored in the frontier directory, instead of having to use the -p /ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>/envs/frontier/env_name flag and specifying the full path to the environment.
+For example, you can do source activate py3711-frontier instead of source activate /ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>/envs/frontier/py3711-frontier.

 • Exporting (sharing) an environment: